Bohdan08/Busiess-Finder/README.md

 Be aware that Yelp API doesn't support CORS policy, therefore you're encoureged to visit https://cors-anywhere.herokuapp.com/corsdemo in order to access the full funcitonality of the application.

+Also, you can make only up to 50 requests within an hour.

 Yelp APIs used:

 - /businesses/search